Icenium/icenium-cli/docs/man_pages/project/creation/cloud-export.md

 ------|-------
 General | `$ appbuilder cloud export <Project ID> [--path <Directory>]`

 Exports one of your projects from the cloud and initializes it for development in the current directory.
-`<Project ID>` is the index or name of the project as listed by `$ appbuilder cloud`
-Options:
+The current directory must be empty.
+<% if(isConsole) { %>
+WARNING: Always run this command in an empty directory or specify `--path` to an empty directory.
+<% } %>
+#### Options
 * `--path` - Specifies the directory where to export the selected project on your file system.
+The directory must be empty.
 If not set, exports the project in the current directory.

+#### Attributes
+* `<Project ID>` is the index or name of the project as listed by `$ appbuilder cloud`
 <% if(isHtml) { %>
+#### Command Limitations

+* You must run this command in an empty directory or specify `--path` to an empty directory.

 #### Related Commands